Invited Speakers

 Moses Schanfield Memorial Symposium on Artificial Intelligence in Forensic and Anthropological Genetics:

-Manfred Kayser (Erasmus University Medical Center Rotterdam, Rotterdam, Netherlands): Unveiling the Genetic Basis and Prediction of Facial Variation With Help From AI.
+Manfred Kayser (Erasmus University Medical Center Rotterdam, Rotterdam, Netherlands): AI-Driven Insights into the Genetic Basis of Human Facial Variation